 By using interactive mode, you can run selected lines of code from your SAS program and use the results to determine your next steps.
 For example, the OPTMODEL procedure in SAS/OR enables you to model and solve mathematical programming models.
 By running this procedure interactively, you can quickly check results for parts of the program and determine whether you need to make any modifications without running the entire program.

-Note: Interactive mode is available only if you are running the first maintenance release for SAS 9.4 or later releases.
+Note: Interactive mode is available only if you are running SAS 9.4M1 or later releases.

 Running a Program in Interactive Mode